-Approved SMSF auditors will have ongoing obligations under s128F of the Superannuation Industry (Supervisory) Act 1993 to comply with the competency standards set by ASIC, and are also required by the legislation to comply with the auditing standards issued by the Auditing and Assurance Standards Board (AASB).
+Approved SMSF auditors have ongoing obligations under s128F of the SIS Act to comply with the competency standards set by ASIC, and are also required by the legislation to comply with the auditing standards issued by the Auditing and Assurance Standards Board (AASB).
 ASIC released Regulatory Guide 243 Registration of self-managed superannuation fund auditors (RG 243) in January 2013 to provide further guidance to the industry regarding the registration requirements.

-The competency standards for SMSF auditors set by ASIC were based closely on the Competency requirements for auditors of self-managed superannuation funds, issued by the Representatives of the Australian Accounting Profession.4
+The competency standards for SMSF auditors set by ASIC were based closely on the Competency requirements for auditors of self-managed superannuation funds, issued by the Representatives of the Australian Accounting Profession.

-A competency exam for SMSF auditors is also being developed with the assistance of an examination committee, which consists of representatives of professional associations, the ATO and ASIC.
+A competency exam for SMSF auditors has also been developed with the assistance of an examination committee, which consists of representatives of professional associations, the ATO and ASIC.
 ASIC and the ATO have also been observers on the Accounting Professional & Ethical Standards Board taskforce on SMSF auditor independence, which is made up of professional association representatives.